 - Measure in the vodka, freshly squeezed lemon juice, simple syrup and Cointreau.

-- Shake until the liquid inside is frigid, then strain and pour into the lemon sugar-lined martini glass.
+- Shake until the liquid inside is chilled, then strain and pour into the lemon sugar-rimmed martini glass.

 - Garnish with a lemon twist or wedge, and enjoy immediately.